Generalized duality, Hamiltonian formalism and new brackets: Nonabelian gauge theory interpretation

-where $J_{\alpha}\left( q^{A},p_{i}\right) $ is a \textquotedblleft $q^{\alpha}$-current\textquotedblright\ which is a function of the initial Lagrangian (\ref{g}) and its derivatives up to third order.
-Due to (\ref{ddf1}) the \textquotedblleft$q^{\alpha}$-current\textquotedblright\ is conserved Thus, a singular Lagrangian system leads effectively to some special kind of the nonabelian gauge\ theory in the \textquotedblleft degenerate\textquotedblright\ coordinate subspace $q^{\alpha}_{}$, in which ``nonabelianity'' appears not due to a Lie algebra, as in the Yang-Mills theory, but \textquotedblleft classically\textquotedblright, due to the Poisson bracket in the physical phase space ($q^{i},p_{i}$).
-The corresponding manifold can perhaps be interpreted locally as the\ degenerate Poisson manifold being a direct product of real space of dimension $\left(n-r\right )$ and symplectic manifold of dimension $\left(r,r\right)$, where $r$ is the rank of Hessian.
+Thus, a singular Lagrangian system leads effectively to some special kind of the nonabelian gauge\ theory in the direct product space $M_{phys} =R^{n-r}\times Sp\left( r,r\right) $.
+Here the \textquotedblleft nonabelianity\textquotedblright\ (third term in (\ref{f})) appears not due to a Lie algebra (as in the Yang-Mills theory), but \textquotedblleft classically\textquotedblright, due to the Poisson bracket in the symplectic subspace $Sp\left( r,r\right) $.
+The corresponding manifold can be interpreted locally as a special kind of\ the degenerate Poisson manifold (see, e.g., \cite{bue}).